 There are very few electric guitar models that are so closely knit with the development of rock n’ roll music.
 Jimmy Hendrix, Eric Clapton or Jimmy Page are among the musicians who played on different versions of Gibson Les Paul.

-Currently, there are more than thirty different versions of the Gibson Les Paul guitar and they have similar or identical features.
+Currently, there are more than thirty different versions of the Les Paul Gibson guitar and they have similar or identical features.
 Consequently, which Gibson Les Paul model you are going to opt for depends on your budget and your style.

-Even though the original Les Paul guitar had a single-cutaway body, the Gibson company released several models that have a dual cutaway body.
+Even though the original Les Paul Gibson guitar had a single-cutaway body, the Gibson company released several models that have a dual cutaway body.
 You can check out our comparison of Les Paul Standard and Custom models to better understand the variations of these electric guitars.

-The shape of a Les Paul guitar depends on the model, as you can choose between single cutaway and double cutaway options.
+The shape of a Les Paul guitar depends on the model, as you can choose between single-cutaway and double-cutaway options.
 Standard models have a single-cutaway body that is usually made of variations of maple and mahogany.

 Moreover, the guitar’s neck is also made of maple, but the materials used to produce the fingerboard are usually ebony or rosewood.
 Gibson Les Paul guitars have 22 jumbo or nickel silver alloy frets as well as a 12-inch fingerboard radius.

 The 24.74-inch scale length is standard for all Les Paul models, while the headstock is positioned at an angle.
 These electric guitars weigh between 9 and 12 pounds and they are heavier than most PRS models.
-The finish on a Les Paul guitar depends on a model as either of them is available in several different finishes.
-It is also worth noting that Gibson offers models that suitable for both left and right-handed players.
+The finish on a Les Paul guitar depends on the model as either of them is available in several different finishes.
+It is also worth noting that Gibson offers models that are suitable for both left and right-handed players.

-The pickup on a Les Paul guitar also depends on a model, as you can get an instrument that has a Burstbucker 1 neck pickup and Burstbucker 2 bridge pickup or reverse mounted Custombucker neck pickup and a Custom-Wounded Seymour Duncan DDJ bridge pickup.
+The pickup on a Les Paul guitar also depends on the model, as you can get an instrument that has a Burstbucker 1 neck pickup and Burstbucker 2 bridge pickup or reverse mounted Custombucker neck pickup and a Custom-Wounded Seymour Duncan DDJ bridge pickup.

 These are not your only options as a Burstbucker Zebra or classic neck and bridge pickups are also available.
 The sound of a Les Paul guitar is determined by these features so the only way to find out how a particular model is going to sound is to play it.